liao961120/MCDI/README.md

 Data
 ----

-Liu & Tsao (2010)'s data is available from the Wordbank project (Frank et al., 2017) at <https://github.com/langcog/wordbank>.
+Liu & Tsao (2010)'s data is available from the Wordbank project (Frank et al., 2017) at <https://wordbank.stanford.edu/data/>.
-Raw data (copied from [Wordbank](https://github.com/langcog/wordbank)) can be found in `raw/`, and the age distribution data is available in `made/MCDI.age.csv`.
-The model-based estimates are found in `made/MCDI.age.m.csv`, and the code for fitting the model is found in `model_based_analysis.R` and `model.stan`.
+Raw data can be found in `raw/`, and the age distribution data is available in `made/MCDI.age-production.csv`.
+The model-based estimates are found in `made/MCDI.age.m-produciton.csv`, and the code for fitting the model is found in `model_based_analysis.R` and `model.stan`.

 References